Jeangowhy/opendocs/man/bash.1.md

                   completes, the shell prints a line containing its exit status.
           -n      Read commands but do not execute them.
-This may be used to check a shell script for syntax errors.
+This may be used to check a shell 3or syntax errors.
 This is ignored by interactive shells.
           -o option-name
                   The option-name can be one of the following: